White House aides try disappearing act amid impeachment talk

 Adding to the vacuum is the continued lack of White House briefings.
 White House press secretary Stephanie Grisham has yet to hold one.

-“It’s surprising that they’re not using the many levers on the most powerful communications platform in the world, which is the White House,” said Joe Lockhart, who served as press secretary during the impeachment of President Bill Clinton.
+“It’s surprising that they’re not using the many levers on the most powerful communications platform in the world, which is the White House,” said Joe Lockhart, who served as press secretary during the impeachment of President Bill Clinton .
 He said that the White House is losing out on effective platforms to try to drive its message.

 “Nobody is vouching for him or validating him and filling in the blanks,” Lockhart said of Trump.